Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Crystal Le over 2 years ago
+Crystal Le almost 3 years ago

 I worked at Grass Valley and am one of many supporters of the Reparations for Black Students Resolution.
 I am strongly opposed to OUSD’s attempt to balance the budget on the backs of our Black students.
 In addition to this process's frustrating lack of community engagement, the proposal's targeting of schools with majority Black and brown students demonstrates a complete disregard for equity.
 At the very least, the board must conduct an equity impact analysis in coordination w/ students, families, and teachers.
 I urge you to listen to community members voicing their very valid concerns and to consider less harmful approaches.
 I highly doubt that closing more than a dozen schools will fix the district's budget woes.
 Instead of balancing a budget, it will only usher in more imbalance, more inequity, more barriers.
 Our young ones shouldn't bear the brunt of a shortsighted, poorly planned decision that will impact them for years to come.
 Hands off the schools!